kjappelbaum/oximachine_featurizer/README.md

 pip install git+https://github.com/kjappelbaum/mof_oxidation_states.git
 ```

-This should, for appropriate versions of pip (`pip>=18.1`), also install [our fork of matminer from the correct branch](https://github.com/kjappelbaum/matminer.git@localpropertystats).
 This automatically installs several command-line tools (CLI) which are detailed below.

 The full process should take some seconds.